 Hectas Tholus is 160 by 175 km (100 by 109 mi) in size with a caldera complex spanning 11.3 by 9.1 km (7 by 5.7 miles).
 Albor Tholus measures 160 by 150 km (100 by 93 mi) with a summit caldera of 35 by 30 km (22 by 19 miles).
 Its northwest flanks have been partially buried by lava flows from Elysium Mons.

 A frozen sea?

 The idea is that that there was an eruption of water from deep underground and a subsequent catastrophic flood that covered a wide area.
-Where the water ended up formed an enclosed basin, about 800 by 900 kilometers (500 by 560 miles) and roughly 45 meters (150 feet) deep – similar in size and depth to the North Sea on Earth.
+Where the water ended up formed an enclosed basin, about 800 by 900 km (500 by 560 miles) and roughly 45 m (150 ft) deep – similar in size and depth to the North Sea on Earth.

 Water flowing into the basin would have ponded and frozen over quickly.
 Plate-like surface features that resemble pack ice on Earth, clearly visible in the Mars Express photos, may still harbor buried blocks of ice, protected by a layer of volcanic ash, the researchers suggested.

 Another recent finding by Mars Express has increased the interest in this region.
 The probe's Planetary Fourier Spectrometer has detected elevated concentrations of methane in the atmosphere over the Elysium Planitia.
 Other scientists, however, dispute the amount of the methane concentrations.
 On Earth, nearly all methane has a biological origin, but the gas can be produced by volcanic processes.